What is Intuitive Eating? (And Why It’s Not a Free-For-All)

 Eating guided by trust, not rules or fear

-Intuitive eating is an approach to food and weight that helps you tune back into your body’s natural signals—especially hunger and fullness.
-It’s not about tracking carbs or counting calories.
-It’s about something much more powerful: learning to listen to your body and trust what it tells you.
+Intuitive eating is an approach to food and weight that helps you tune back into your body’s natural signals—especially hunger and fullness—so that you eat only the fuel your body needs and will burn off.
+Nothing more.
+It’s not about tracking carbs or counting calories or following rules about what and when to eat.
+It’s about re-learning how to successfully interpret and use and trust your body’s guidance.

-Rather than following rigid rules about what and when to eat, intuitive eaters use internal cues—like hunger, satisfaction, and energy levels—to guide their choices.
+Rather than following rigid rules about what and when to eat, intuitive eaters use internal cues—like hunger, satisfaction, and what you would enjoy eating—to guide their choices.
 And yes, it really does work.

 What is Intuitive Eating Like?